RESEARCH & DEVELOPMENT (R&D)

 The reason for the phase methodology was to provide a time-orientated approach which would lead to the completion of a phase before moving into the next phase.

 The phase system is to provide a guide; in reality, some phases may overlap due to operational constraints.

 I have spent countless hours (actually weeks) looking at other set ups - some were downright awful, whilst others looked like the real thing.
-I decided I was going to be somewhere in between. it's important know what level of realism you want, as you can then move forward to the next phase.
+I decided I was going to be somewhere in between. it is important to realize the level of realism you want.

-After completion of research and financial aspects, it's time to begin to contact various manufacturers to determine what their timeline is in relation to construction and manufacture.i Many of the hardware items are not off the shelf and require a few months lead time to manufacture.
+After completion of the research and financial aspects, it is time to begin to contact the various manufacturers to determine what their timeline is in relation to supply.
+Many of the hardware items are not off- the-shelf and require a few months lead time to manufacture.